Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 6. Logo will be half default text color and half text-primary (blue).
 7. Logo will have a bg-white background.
 8. Main heading/section titles will be either default or text-primary (blue).

+Project page(including differences):

+1. Section headings will be lightgray.
+2. Project and Certificate titles will be darkgray.
+3. Buttons will have blue background with white text, and a black border.
+4. Project and Certificate individual articles will have a lightgray background with a thin black border.

 ### 🎯 Wireframe of proposed website.